Shellywell123/Simple_NN/README.md

 # Simple_NN
-A small Python 3 project written as a stepping stone for learning the basics of convolution neural networks for another repo [Pykadex](https://github.com/Sudini1412/PykaDex).
+A small Python 3 project written as a stepping stone for learning the basics of convolution neural networks from first principles for another repo [Pykadex](https://github.com/Sudini1412/PykaDex).
 The project uses 10,000 images of cats and dogs downloaded from bing and uses them to train a simple nueral network.
 I have tried to write the class as flexible as possible so that it can be used to test any two categories of images not just cats and dogs.

 ![screenshot](screenshot.png)